IlkayAtes11/Employee_Analysis/README_ilkay.md

 ### Data Engineering

 Then, on data engineering phase, the table schema for each of the six CSV files was created.
-While creating table schema, primary keys, foreign keys, type of the data and other constraints were specified.
+While creating table schema, primary keys, foreign keys, type of the data and other constraints were specified.[table_shemata](https://github.com/IlkayAtes11/SQL_Challenge/blob/main/code/table%20schemata.sql)

 After creating tables, data from csv file was imported to corresponding table, using Postgresql`s import/export function.